Americans are quitting their jobs more, and that's a good thing

 That's important for two reasons.

-Second, Federal Reserve Chair Janet Yellen has signalled the quits rate as an indicator she is following on her "dashboard" for assessing progress in the labour market's recovery.
+Second, Federal Reserve Chair Janet Yellen has signaled the quits rate as an indicator she is following on her "dashboard" for assessing progress in the labor market's recovery.

 "It's definitely good for wages," said Joseph LaVorgna, chief U.S. economist at Deutsche Bank.
 "Also, the chair of the Federal Reserve is looking at it, and if she's looking at it, we have to as well."

-The Fed last month gave an upbeat view of the jobs market, saying that labour market slack was "gradually diminishing."
+The Fed last month gave an upbeat view of the jobs market, saying that labor market slack was "gradually diminishing."

 Thursday's data also showed the rate of hiring, which occupies another place on Yellen's dashboard, rose in September.
 The job openings rate, which has already returned to the levels seen just before the recession, fell.